 Imagine biting into a soft, creamy slice of bread.
-The outside is chewy with protruding bubbles and the inside tastes so sweet that you can even smell it baking in the oven!
-This might sound too good to be true milk can be the solution to perfect bread, but it can also be a problem.
+The outside is chewy with protruding bubbles, and the inside tastes so sweet that you can even smell it baking in the oven!
+This might sound too good to be true, but milk can be the solution to perfect bread, yet it can also be a problem.
 Let’s see how to use milk in bread and if milk is better than water when baking bread.

-Lactose, present in milk is a sugar that does not break down during the fermentation process.
+Lactose, present in milk, is a sugar that does not break down during the fermentation process.
 It’s not sweet tasting either but what it does do is caramelise when baking.
-To compensate for this the temperature of the oven should be reduced to prevent the bread from burning or the crumb remaining raw.
+To compensate for this, the temperature of the oven should be reduced to prevent the bread from burning or the crumb from remaining raw.

 The fat found in milk makes a big difference to the dough.
-They alter the crumb structure by shortening the gluten strands and binding the bonds of the gluten more securely.
-This produces bread with a smaller, yet stronger crumb.
-A bread that contains fat will also have a longer shelf life as it increases moisture retained and starch retrogradation slows down.
+They alter the crumb structure by shortening the gluten strands and binding the gluten bonds more securely.
+This produces bread with a smaller yet stronger crumb.
+Bread containing fat will also have a longer shelf life as moisture retention increases and starch retrogradation slows down.

 Milk is more alkaline than water.
-Yeast fermentation prefers a slightly alkaline environment, therefore milks higher pH value slows down the rate of fermentation.
+Yeast fermentation prefers a slightly acidic environment.
+Therefore, milk’s higher pH value slows down the rate of fermentation.
 This can lead to an enhanced gluten structure due to a longer development time.
-It also means there is less organic acid activity which should produce a lighter-tasing loaf of bread.
+It also means there is less organic acid activity which should produce a lighter-tasting loaf of bread.

 Due to the slower rise, bread that contains milk usually requires sugar in the dough recipe.
 The sugar speeds up the action of the yeast to be more in line timewise with water-based doughs.
-It also adds a sweeter flavour that partners with the rich and creaminess flavour-notes of milk bread.
+It also adds a sweeter flavour that partners with the rich and creamy flavour notes of milk bread.

 All in all, milk has several benefits when added to bread dough: